petrk94/ownhealthrecord/DeveloperLog.md

 ![](images/OHR_beautifullogin.PNG)

 For now its in the repo only, so you have to clone it to test it, but its just for the eyes, nothing regarding the functionality.
 Ps.
-Did I told you about the new logo I created :) (ok, an free icon and a text, well how you want tocall it)?
+Did I told you about the new logo I created :) (ok, an free icon and a text, well how you want to call it)?

 ### 11.10.2018 - Start of the Developer Log
 Hello,